Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Convergence

-A few remarks on this theorem are in order.
-The sequence generated by a fixed point iteration of a frugal splitting operator that satisfies \cref{thm:conv} is Fej\'er monotone, see \cite[Definition 5.1]{bauschkeConvexAnalysisMonotone2017} with respect to $P\zer \pdop_{A,p}$ in the Hilbert space given by $\inprod{\cdot}{\cdot}_Q$.
-This is true even for methods without minimal lifting such as momentum methods, see \cref{sec:conv-examples}.
-We will in particular show that forward-backward splitting with Nesterov-like momentum where the momentum parameter is fixed satisfies \cref{thm:conv} and hence is Fej\'er monotone.
-Furthermore, we see that condition \cref{thm:conv:struct-cond} becomes stricter when the set $F$ on which we make forward evaluations becomes smaller.
+Condition \cref{thm:conv:struct-cond} becomes stricter when the set $F$ of indices on which we make forward evaluations becomes smaller.
 This puts stronger restrictions on the structure of the frugal splitting operator.
-For instance, if we assume that $S$, $U$ and $P$ are square and invertible and $F = \emptyset$, condition \cref{thm:conv:struct-cond} states that $Q = (P^T)^{-1}S$ and hence $(P^T)^{-1}S$ must be symmetric.
-In other cases, we have more freedom in choosing $Q \succ 0$ such that \cref{thm:conv:seq-cond} of \cref{thm:conv} is satisfied.
-It should also be noted that, although $W \succ 0$ is a quadratic expression in $Q$, it can be transformed to an equivalent positive definite condition that is linear in $Q$ by using a Schur complement, i.e.,
+For instance, assuming that $S$, $U$ and $P$ are square and invertible and $F = \emptyset$, condition \cref{thm:conv:struct-cond} states that $Q = (P^T)^{-1}S$ and hence $(P^T)^{-1}S$ must be symmetric.
+Other cases leaves more freedom in choosing $Q \succ 0$ such that condition \cref{thm:conv:seq-cond} of \cref{thm:conv} is satisfied.

+Although $W$ is given by a quadratic expression in $Q$, the requirement $W \succ 0$ in \cref{thm:conv} can be transformed to an equivalent positive definite condition that is linear in $Q$ by using a Schur complement.
+We have

-where $I\in\R^{n\times n}$ is an identity matrix and $(\tfrac{1}{2}B^\dagger)^{1/2}$ exists since it is a diagonal matrix with non-negative elements.
-This makes the search for a matrix $Q$ that satisfies \cref{thm:conv:struct-cond,thm:conv:seq-cond} a semi-definite feasibility problem that straightforwardly can be solved numerically.
+where $I\in\R^{n\times n}$ is an identity matrix and $(\tfrac{1}{2}B^\dagger)^{1/2}$ exists since $B^\dagger$ is a diagonal matrix with non-negative elements.
+This makes the search for a matrix $Q$ that satisfies \cref{thm:conv:struct-cond,thm:conv:seq-cond} a convex semi-definite feasibility problem that can be readily solved numerically.

-From the $W \succ 0$ of condition \cref{thm:conv:seq-cond} we conclude that $U$ must have full rank, otherwise there exists a non-zero element $x\in \R^d$ such that $Ux = 0$ which implies $x^TWx = 0$ which is a contradiction.
+From the $W \succ 0$ of condition \cref{thm:conv:seq-cond} in \cref{thm:conv}, we conclude that $U$ must have full rank.
+If not, there exists a non-zero element $x\in \R^d$ such that $Ux = 0$ which implies $x^TWx = 0$ which is a contradiction.
 This is convenient since, given a frugal splitting operator with representation $(p,M,N,U,V)$ where $U$ is invertible, it is easy to find a representation of the form used in \cref{thm:conv}, i.e., $(p,SUP,SU,U,UP)$.
 In fact, this factorization can be expressed only in terms of the matrices $N$, $U$ and $V$,

 which implies that $M = NU^{-1}V$ must hold for such a frugal splitting operator.